Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Results and Discussion

-In Figs.~\ref{fig3}F,G, we compare the simulated evolution of the interface for the two different models shown in Fig.~\ref{fig3}E. We plot the concentration profiles of H$_2$O, D$_2$O, and HDO as a function of flow time since the impinging point, and distance $x$ from the interface, where we also account for the downstream thinning of the LS.
+In Figs.~\ref{fig3}F,G, we compare the simulated evolution of the interface for the two different models shown in Fig.~\ref{fig3}E. We plot the concentration profiles of H$_2$O, D$_2$O, and HDO as a function of flow time from the impinging point, and distance $x$ from the interface, where we also account for the downstream thinning of the LS.
 We employ a triangular color bar (Fig.~\ref{fig3}J) to track the concentrations of all three species.
 For the fast model (Fig.~\ref{fig3}F), the local HDO equilibrium is always reached, while in the slow model (Fig.~\ref{fig3}G), the system is not yet in equilibrium.
 This can be seen clearly in Fig.~\ref{fig3}H,I where we plot cuts through the distribution at early and late times, dotted and dashed line in Figs.~\ref{fig3}F,G, respectively.
 For the fast model and within the time resolution of our experiment, the HDO concentration is always maximal at the interface where we expect a 1:1 mixture of H$_2$O and D$_2$O, and the HDO distribution gradually broadens due to the diffusive mixing of H$_2$O and D$_2$O. For the slow model, the same diffusive mixing takes place, yet the HDO concentration is well below the local equilibrium value, and only gradually increases downstream.
 This behavior can also be understood in the triangular color bar (Fig.~\ref{fig3}J): the fast model results in local equilibrium concentrations of HDO that depend on the local mixing ratio of H$_2$O and D$_2$O, taking values only along the light blue dash-dotted line.
-For the slow model, however, we also find non-equilibrium HDO concentrations, exemplified by the dotted and dashed crimson lines at early and late times, respectively.
+For the slow model, however, we also find below-equilibrium HDO concentrations, exemplified by the dotted and dashed crimson lines at early and late times, respectively.
+The reaction-limited (non-equilibrium) state approaches diffusion-limited kinetics after a few ms, see SI Fig.~\ref{fig:short_vs_long}.